 Communication and social media Committee: The Chair shall work in consultation with the Secretariat to facilitate the dissemination of information about the Associations’ activities to members, affiliates and the wider healthcare community.
 They shall manage the web site content on a weekly basis and co-ordinate all other external communications form the Association.

-Standards & Quality Assurance Committee:
+Accreditation, Standards & Quality Assurance Committee:

-The Chair shall oversee reviewing, initiating and facilitating the development of standards and guidelines for simulation.
-For the purpose of this document the term “standards” includes standards guidelines and best practices.
-The Chair will advise or support other EC members in representations with relevant standards setting and professional bodies relevant to quality of simulation-based education and practice in healthcare.
+The Chair shall oversee regular review, adoption and implementation of the ASPiH standards for simulation-based education.
+The Chair and committee will be responsible for assessing accreditation applications from Individuals and Organisations, as well as programmes.
+Site visits will be conducted by members of the Accreditation Committee.

 Research Committee: